Paramodular Abelian Varieties of Odd Conductor: Introduction

-Our long term project, originally a study of genus two curves of prime conductor provoked by Jaap Top's thesis, became a search for a precise and {\em testable} modularity conjecture for abelian surfaces $A$ defined over $\Q$ and {\em not} of $\GL_2$-type (cf.\! \cite{Rib4}).
+Our long term project, originally a study of genus two curves of prime conductor provoked by the thesis of Jaap Top \cite{Top}, became a search for a precise and {\em testable} modularity conjecture for {\em all} abelian surfaces $A$ defined over $\Q$ and {\em not} of $\GL_2$-type, that is those for which $\End_\Q(A)=\Z$.
 We believe we have found one.